Pori National Urban Park: History

-Pori was founded in 1558 by Duke John, John III of Sweden, at which time the mouth of the Kokemäenjoki was at the site of the present town centre.
+Pori was founded in 1558 by Duke John, John III of Sweden, at which time the mouth of the Kokemäenjoki was at the site of the present town center.
 As a result of the rise of the land and the decomposition of river silt, over time, islets were formed off the shore.
 The names of the islets come from the historical recreation areas of the city officials.
 The area distinguishes itself by the remnants of the idyllic villa community of early twentieth-century workers "summer homes".
 An example of an English-style park, Kirjurinluoto in particular has been the recreational area for Pori people for over a century.
 In 1996, a beach was added, along with the Pelle Hermanni children’s playground.
 Kirjurinluoto has been the site of the Pori Jazz festival since 1966.
 The park complex is being expanded towards the Kirjurinluoto Arena, on Raatimiehenluoto.
-Kirjurinluoto is connected to the city centre by the pontoon bridge Taavi.
+Kirjurinluoto is connected to the city center by the pontoon bridge Taavi.
 The Pormestari bridge, completed in the summer of 2001, connects Kirjurinluoto to the Pormestarinluoto and Isosanta districts of Pori.

-Nature a strong presence
+Presence of nature

-The Kokemäenjoki river flows through the middle of the Pori national urban park, and from its northern side the river fans out towards the sea into the widest river delta of the Nordic countries.
-The riverbank groves reaches right up to the town centre, whose crisscross boulevards are known for providing a nesting place for rooks.
+The Kokemäenjoki river flows through the middle of the Pori National Urban Park, and from its northern side, the river flows out towards the sea into the widest river delta of the Nordic countries.
+The riverbank groves reach right up to the town centre, whose crisscross boulevards are known for providing a nesting place for rooks.
 To the south, the urban park is connected directly with the surrounding countryside.

-The islands are known for their captive bird populations, including peacocks, different species of pheasants, collared turtle doves, as well as wild species.
+The islands are known for their captive bird populations, including peacocks, different species of pheasants, collared turtle-doves, as well as wild species.